arturmatlega/instalguru-blog-en/_posts/2020-02-10-pipe-cover-how-to-hide-exposed-pipes.md

 Remember that the created drywall is going to look well only if you take care of a proper finish.
 Any new cracks and roughnesses can be removed with products like acrylic sealant for plasterboard.
 Both plasterboard installation, as well as smoothing the drywall down are simple and easy tasks anyone can do.
 Therefore, you don't have to worry about anything if you choose this method.

-If you are wondering, how to conceal pipes in a small bathroom - drywall is suitable in this case too. **You have to keep in mind, however, that interiors of higher humidity levels require special waterproof plasterboards.** They are significantly more durable and less vulnerable to harmful factors.
+If you are wondering how to conceal pipes in a small bathroom - drywall is suitable in this case too. **You have to keep in mind, however, that interiors of higher humidity levels require special waterproof plasterboards.** They are significantly more durable and less vulnerable to harmful factors.

 ![](/uploads/948196e9ad254b4f8fd0feeca9d3db0b.jpg)